 Hong Kong is a fast-paced, dynamic city, with an intriguing blend of Chinese tradition, hints of Western flavour and bucket-loads of modern Asian flair.
 Here at Flying Fluskey, we are totally hooked!
-If you are planning to visit Hong Kong, here are 42 great things to add to your Hong Kong Itinerary (broken into sections to make things a little easier).
+If you are planning to visit Hong Kong, you may need some help planning your Hong Kong itinerary.
+Here are 42 great things to add to a Hong Kong bucket list (broken into sections to make things a little easier).

-Essential Hong Kong Experiences – The Things you MUST include in your Hong Kong Itinerary.
+Essential Hong Kong Bucket List – The Things you MUST Hong Kong Itinerary.

 1. Take to the Water on the Star Ferry – Between Central Star Ferry Pier and Kowloon Star Ferry Pier

 Costing between $2.20HKD and $3.70HKD (less than 50p) this commuter ferry across the harbour has become an absolute essential Hong Kong experience, and for good reason.
 Not only is it lovely to be out on the water, but the view of the Hong Kong skyline reflected in the water is beautiful.

 2. Ride the Peak Tram – 33 Garden Road

 For over 130 years, these trolley cars have been plying the track between Central and the top of Victoria Peak (more about The Peak later).
 The cars are still the old wooden trams and are full of charm.
 Hang on tight if you are standing as the tracks get excitingly steep partway up this funicular.